Podcast: Play in new window | Download (Duration: 43:25 — 49.7MB)

 Monsanto’s glyphosate is the main constituent of almost all weed killers currently on the market.
 They are called weed killers but in fact they are plant killers, period.
 A weed is a plant that is growing in the ‘wrong’ place.
 Due to it being water-soluble glyphosate has the ability to steadily make its way into the environment as a whole via the water cycle.
 This means that in some locations even an organic crop has tiny amounts of contamination from the rain!
 In the gut, glyphosate stimulates the production of a protein called zonulin that plays a role in the permeability of the gut lining.
 Briefly, the inappropriate presence of zonulin opens up the gut lining for all comers to pass through.
 This is called leaky gut and it has disastrous consequences for our internal environment because it lets all sorts of things into our blood that should not be there.

-All this means that first and foremost in controlling our internal environment is the choice of what we eat and drink.
+All this means that the first and foremost factor in controlling our internal environment is the choice of what we eat and drink.
 Everyone can practice meaningful environmental awareness and do this.
 There is much to say about this subject, but most importantly our food must not be toxic.
 It should nourish us and not poison us.
 The most important factor within our control in this respect is to choose to eat organically grown food.
 This means that our exposure to toxicity including glyphosate is reduced (not eliminated) and it also uses our consumer power in the market place to shift demand towards supporting farming practices that do not poison the wider environment.
 Empower yourself, take control of your destiny and your health, and start with your diet.

 Internal environmental awareness also means concern about the health impact of our dental care.
 If there are mercury amalgam fillings in your mouth they are a constant source of mercury poisoning in your body.
 The amount of mercury vapour released from filled cavities increases during chewing or drinking hot drinks.
 Mercury is a neurotoxin that has no place in the human body, any fillings containing it should be removed – and removed safely.
 The British Dental Association will tell you (via your conventional dentist) that the mercury in your teeth is safe, yet as soon as it is on the work-bench at the dental surgery it must be treated as a hazardous waste by ‘health and safety’ law!
 This obvious contradiction should give you a clue as to the truth.